Conditional requests let you apply commands to Things only when specific conditions about the Thing’s current state are met.

 GET .../things/{thingId}?live-channel-condition=lt(_modified,"2021-12-24T12:23:42Z")

-The response includes two additional headers to indicate which channel was used to retrieve the thing data:
+The response includes two headers indicating which channel was used:

 Path-specific conditions

-- If a path-specific condition is fulfilled, that part of the merge patch will be applied.
+- If a path-specific condition is met, that part of the merge patch is applied.

 Permissions for path-specific conditions

-READ permission is necessary on all resources referenced in the path-specific conditions, otherwise, the request will fail.
+You need READ permission on all resources referenced in the conditions.

 Examples